Find your opportunity.

 Top law practitioners, influential judges, and distinguished scholars will serve as your professors and mentors.

-I was able to experience what life is really like as counsel for an international corporation.” —Katie Milligan ’16, about her Business Law Fellowship at The Donna Karan Company
+I was able to experience what life is really like as counsel for an international corporation.” —Katie Milligan, Graduate, about her Business Law Fellowship at The Donna Karan Company

 Through hands-on training, you will apply classroom concepts while working with clients and lawyers in real-world, legal situations.

-The part-time program enabled me to pursue my dream of becoming an attorney and provided the flexibility to build my résumé through full-time internships, clinics, and employment.” —Christopher Hughes ’16
+Choosing a law school with a part-time program enabled me to pursue my dream of becoming an attorney and provided the flexibility to build my résumé through full-time internships, clinics, and employment.” —Christopher Hughes, Graduate

 Our Full-Time Day, Part-Time Day, Part-Time Evening, and Special Part-Time divisions can fit any schedule.